E11

 - Inspect ejector arms: Look for bent or broken plastic arms.
 If damaged, the entire ice maker head assembly may need replacement.

-- Replace harvest motor: On some Grundig models, the harvest motor is a separate component attached to the ice maker module.
+- Replace the harvest motor: On some Grundig models, the harvest motor is a separate component attached to the ice maker module.
 Remove the cover, disconnect the motor, and install a new OEM motor if it tests open or seized.

 Warning: Do not force the ejector arms by hand; this can strip gears and worsen the fault.